ajfite/ajfite.com/projects.md

 layout: projects
 title: Projects
 permalink: /projects/
+toc: true
 ---

 Below you will find links to some of my personal projects both interesting and ancient.
-Unfortunately I am unable to upload school projects due to plagiarism concerns, if you are an employer looking to see more of my work please email me.
+Unfortunately I am unable to upload most school projects due to plagiarism concerns, if you are an employer looking to see more of my work please email me.

 ## Current Projects

+I'm pretty burned out having just graduated, check back later.

+## Back Burner Projects

 ### Baseball-Pi - [Github](https://github.com/Goldman60/baseball-pi)